 The typical size of a weight loss balloon is anywhere from 4-6 inches or about the size of a grapefruit.

 7. How Much Weight Can I Lose with a Gastric Balloon?

-The amount of weight that can be lost with the help of a weight loss balloon is largely dependent on patient compliance with the diet and exercise part of the plan.
-Patients that are committed to making the necessary lifestyle changes long-term will benefit the most.
+Patient compliance with the diet and exercise part of the plan largely determines the amount of weight that can be lost with the help of a weight loss balloon.
+Patients who commit to making the necessary lifestyle changes long-term will benefit the most.

 The typical weight loss result is approximately 20-50 pounds depending on the patient’s starting weight.
 With the help of the weight loss balloon, patients can lose 3 times the amount of weight vs diet and exercise alone.

 Patient testimonials report varying degrees of weight loss but one patient’s experience was a loss of 38 pounds in the first month after the balloon was placed.